profullstack/transcoder/README.md

 **Important Note:** The audio enhancement features are primarily designed for enhancing audio tracks in video files.
 They work best when used with the `transcode` function for video files.

 For standalone audio files, the support varies by format:
-- WAV and AAC files are fully supported
+- WAV and AAC files are fully supported for audio enhancement
+- MP3, FLAC, and OGG files are not fully supported for direct enhancement and will be skipped with a warning

+When batch processing audio files with enhancements:
+- WAV and AAC files will be processed normally
-- MP3, FLAC, and OGG files may require specifying a codec with the `audioCodec` option
+- MP3, FLAC, and OGG files will be skipped with a warning message
+- No error will be thrown, allowing the batch process to continue with supported files

 When applying audio enhancements to video files, the audio track is processed while preserving the video quality.